kristiania-pg6301-2023/pg6301-frontend-programming/README.md

 3. Create a subdirectory for the client (`mkdir client`)
 4. In the client directory, create the `package.json` file and add dependencies with the following commands
     1. `cd client`
-    2. `npm init -y`
-    3. `npm install --save-dev parcel`
+    2. `npm install --save-dev parcel`
-    4. `npm install --save react react-dom react-router-dom`
+    3. `npm install react react-dom react-router-dom`
 5. Set up the "dev" command to run parcel
     * `npm pkg set scripts.dev="parcel serve index.html"`
 6. You can now run `npm run dev`, although this will fail until you create an index.html-file (next step)